2016 Ghanaian general election

-General elections were held in Ghana on 7 December 2016 to elect a President and Members of Parliament.
+General elections were held in Ghana on 7 December 2016 to elect a President and all 275 Members of Parliament.
 They had originally been scheduled for 7 November 2016, but the date was later rejected by Parliament.
 Former foreign minister Nana Akufo-Addo of the opposition New Patriotic Party was elected President on his third attempt, defeating incumbent President John Mahama of the National Democratic Congress.

 The election results were announced on 9 December 2016 due to a delay of voting in two areas.
 At 19:51 local time, Mahama called Akufo-Addo to concede defeat.
 At 20:45, the Electoral Commission declared that Akufo-Addo had defeated Mahama in a single round.
 It was the first time in Ghana's history that a sitting president had been defeated for reelection.

 Electoral system

 The president is elected using the two-round system, whilst the 275 members of Parliament are elected in single-member constituencies using first-past-the-post voting.

 Eligible voters must be Ghanaian citizens aged 18 or over, although those declared insane are disenfranchised.
 Parliamentary candidates must be Ghanaian citizens at least 21 years old, and either be resident in their constituency or have lived there for at least five of the ten years prior to the election.